vc-akashkadia/calculator/README.md

 # calculator
-Create the Basic Calculator with history module
+Create the Basic Calculator with history module, also support to enter the value using keyboard
-Add the functinality with the nkeyboard support